-Forrestfield Station is starting to take shape with the construction of the station’s platform foundations now in progress.
-The island platform will be 150m long, 11.5m wide and will help move an estimated 9800 passengers to and from the new station daily.
+Forrestfield Station is starting to take shape with the construction of the station’s platform and concourse levels now in progress.

 Both platform foundation walls have been completed, as have the escalator and lift pit walls.
 Backfilling has commenced while hydraulic services installation is being finalised.

 At concourse level, seven separate concrete pours have been completed for the station’s 130m-long concourse slab.
 The slab is expected to be finalised by the end of March, by which time a total of 300 cubic metres of concrete will have been poured.
 Installation of steel, to form the station roof, will commence shortly.